SixArm/unix-shell-script-kit/README.md

 ### Protocol

-Protocol: The remote system returned something that was "not possible" during a protocol exchange.
+The remote system returned something that was "not possible" during a protocol exchange.

 ```sh